The operad of Latin hypercubes: On Latin hypercubes in Cartesian monoidal categories

-\begin{proof} The proof amounts to rewriting the proof of Theorem \ref{thm1} in such a way that all steps remain valid for the Cartesian products in $\CC$.
+\begin{proof} The proof amounts to rewriting the proof of Theorem \ref{thm1}, including the statement and proof of Lemma \ref{Lem-closed}, in such a way that all steps remain valid for the Cartesian products in $\CC$.
 In order to keep this readable, we mention in each step what this corresponds to in the case where $X$ is a non-empty set (and by considering coordinates, one easily translates this to statements in $\CC$).

 Let $f\in$ $\CL_\CC(X^d,X)$ and $g\in$ $\CL_\CC(X^e,X)$, where $d$, $e$ are positive integers.
 That is, the morphisms

 are Latin hypercubes.
 As in the proof of Theorem \ref{thm1}, the unitality and symmetric group actions are obvious, and we only need to show, analogously to Lemma \ref{Lem-closed}, that $(\Id_{X^{d+e-1}}, f\circ_i g)$ is a Latin hypercube.
 That is, we need to show that for $1\leq s\leq d+e-1$ and $1\leq i\leq d$, the composition $\tau^{d+e}_s \circ (\Id_{X^{d+e-1}}, f\circ_i g)$ is an automorphism of $X^{d+e-1}$.
 As pointed out in Remark \ref{rem1}, since we may permute coordinates, it suffices to do this for $i=d$ and in the two cases where either $1=s\leq d-1$ or $s=d$.